VIEW ALUMNI BY DECADE:

 Elisa Berry Fonseca, ’05, completed an MFA in Sculpture from the University of Minnesota in 2012 and holds a Master of Arts in Religion and Art from Yale Divinity School.
 Her work was featured in “Genesis” an exhibition at galerie102 in 2015 and also appeared at the Vivid Solutions Gallery and Honfleur Gallery in Washington, DC.
 In 2014, she was featured in two shows at galerie102: “Cycles and Spires” and “Holidaze Group Show.”
 Solo shows have included the Fallout Urban Arts Center, 2012, Minneapolis, MN and Ephemeral Outdoor Installation, 2007, Minneapolis, MN.
 Her work has been featured at the Beijing Film Academy in Beijing China.
 She lives and works in Frederick, MD.

-Summer Hills-Bonczyk, ’05, is the Visiting Assistant Professor of Ceramics at Macalester College.
+Summer Hills-Bonczyk, ’05, is the Assistant Professor of Art (NTT), Ceramics at Macalester College.
 She received her MFA in ceramics from Southern Illinois University, Carbondale.
-Her performance, Murus, is set for Squirrel Haus Arts, Nov.
+In January 2020 she had an exhibit titled Soft Edges, at Meson Panza Verde, in Antigua, Guatemala.
+Her performance, Murus, opened at Squirrel Haus Arts, Nov.
 4th 2017.
 She was a Youth Art Mentor for Free Arts Minnesota.
 She was awarded a Jerome Foundation artist’s travel and study grant 2013.
 She traveled to Northern India and Central Guatemala to enrich her performance art and sculpture by studying ceremonial caves and the phenomenology of empty interior space.
 She put together an art exhibition and album release celebration called Three Rhythms: A Performance Art Exhibition of Sound, Material & Movement inspired by this journey to India, at the Northrup King Building in 2014.
 In 2006, Hills-Bonczyk showed her ceramic sculpture in a two-person show titled “SURFACING” at MIRA Gallery in Minneapolis.
 To see more of Summer Hills-Bonczyk’s work, visit summerjhb.com.

 Sarah Marsh Olson, ’05, received an MBA in Design Strategy and an MFA in Design from California College of the Arts in 2014.
 She is a presentation Services Manager at the Gilbane Building Company, San Francisco.
 She completed an MFA in Design at California College of the Arts in 2013.
 She received a work-study scholarship to Penland for Summer, 2006, studying creative furniture design.